yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

    sinteractive -c 2 -m 4G -d 100
    ```
 2. Visit trimmomatic software webpage as available on [bioconda](https://bioconda.github.io/recipes/trimmomatic/README.html) channel.
 Look for the URI (Looks
-   something like the following for trimmomatic: quay.io/biocontainers/trimmomatic:tag) of trimmomatic image  and incorporate the latest tag information for
+   something like the following: quay.io/biocontainers/trimmomatic:tag) of trimmomatic image  and incorporate the latest tag information for
    trimmomatic software.
 Once you have URI path with tag information, you can build a singularity image as below:

    ```bash